-menstrual migraine.
-Naproxen is nonsedating, but it frequently causes GI upset that increases as a person ages.
+Naproxen is a very useful agent for the treatment of daily headaches, as well as for younger women suffering from menstrual migraine.
+Naproxen is nonsedating, but frequently causes GI upset or pain.
 Effective as an abortive, it may be combined with other first-line preventive medications.
-Other NSAIDs similarly can be used for migraine prevention.
-As with all antiinflammatories, GI side effects increase as people age, and, therefore, NSAIDs are used much more frequently in the younger population.
+Other NSAIDs can similarly be used for migraine prevention.
+It is crucial to use low doses.
+As with all anti-inflammatories, GI side effects increase as people age, and therefore NSAIDs are used more often in the younger population.
 Blood tests are needed to monitor liver and kidney function.